jstam89/slack-block-alert/README.md

 ## Laravel Package Boilerplate

-This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).
+This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).<br>
+Based on the Spatie/laravel-slack-alerts package.